 If you were playing free mobile games at least once you've probably seen the mobile ad of other games popping up occasionally on your screen.
 Some of us hate it, the others accept it as a necessary evil but what if you're actually interested in playing the game from the ad because it looks like the next Call of Duty?
-You click the ad, download the game and then realise that the gameplay has nothing to do with the ad and the game is nothing you believed it would be.
-This called misleading ad or fake ad - the way some publishers advertise to attract more users.
+You click the ad, download the game and then realize that the gameplay has nothing to do with the ad and the game is nothing you believed it would be.
+This called a misleading ad or fake ad - the way some publishers advertise to attract more users.

 Why do they do that?

-Why cheat users if they delete the game anyway when realise it doesn't fit their expectations.
+Why cheat users if they delete the game anyway when realize it doesn't fit their expectations.
 Well, perhaps the developers expect that some part of the acquired traffic, who doesn’t feel deceived too much, will stay.
 That will give the application a rather small DAU increase, despite the obvious day-1 retention decline.

 The popular pay-to-win mobile game Mafia City is known for cartoon video ads that have nothing to do with the real gameplay.

-Another pay-to-win game Hero Wars - Men’s Choice Epic Fantasy RPG pretend to be a brain-twisting puzzle game while having a completely different gameplay.
+Another pay-to-win game Hero Wars - Men’s Choice Epic Fantasy RPG pretend to be a brain-twisting puzzle game while having completely different gameplay.

-Same situation with a huge and successful publisher Playrix - the ad makes the game look like it's house-repairing game while in fact it's a match-3 game.
+The same situation with a huge and successful publisher Playrix - the ad makes the game look like it's house-repairing game while in fact it's a match-3 game.

 And not only Playrix releases such creatives for match-3 games...